 361 A variety of studies have identified the S6 residue F656 in hERG 362 as a critical component of drug binding interactions within the pore of hERG.
 Although the F656A mutation has an effect on accelerating the inactivation of hERG, it has been demonstrated that the position of this aromatic residue along the S6 helix correlates with its effect on drug binding, and is not due to the effects on inactivation properties [33].
 Additionally, Fernandez et al. have shown a good correlation between the approximate 2D van der Waals hydrophobic surface area of the residue at position 656 in hERG and the potency of MK-499, cisapride and terfenadine [34].
-370 Consistent with these observations, our results suggest that the 371 effect of the F656A mutation on drug binding is primarily due to steric and/or energetic factors.
-The F656A mutation had been shown to significantly reduce the affinity of several bEPC intersteric and/or energetic factors.
+Consistent with these observations, our results suggest that the 371 effect of the F656A mutation on drug binding is primarily due to steric and/or energetic factors.
 The F656A mutation had been shown to significantly reduce the affinity of several hERG antagonists potentially due to a key hydrophobic or cation-pi interaction with these molecules, particularly MK-499 [8,27].